M-Fly-Aero-Design/fs-starter-project/README.md

 `git push --set-upstream origin <your-uniqname>`

+If you get a permissions error, ask me for access to the repo. ty

 Navigate to the repository, where you should see a big ol' "Compare & pull request" button.
 Click it.

 ![alt text](image.png)